ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2018-10-25-git-workflow.md

 share a Git workflow and set of policies that may be useful in a fairly-experienced dev team.

-- Non-negotiable best practices for any git workflow
+- Best practices for any git workflow
 - Rebase policy for a cleaner history
 - Merge policy for a verbose history
 - A workflow we're trying to develop

+## Best practices for any git workflow